sara-nl/clouddocs/security_groups.markdown

 > When you click the green _Update_ button to try to submit your changes, your rights be checked.
 If you are trying to edit a `Security Group` that you don't have the right to edit, a red error message will pop up to notify you.

-### Viewing `Security Group`s
+### Viewing/Understanding `Security Group`s

 As in other tables within the OpenNebula user interface, clicking on a row will display detailed information about that row.
 In this case, when you click on a `Security Group`, you can see some general sections (_Information_ with a numeric _id_ and the _name_; _Permissions_; _Ownership_; and some _Attributes_ space for key-value pairs) and the relevant _Rules_ section. **The `Rule`s** are the actual contents of the `Security Group`** and they define what network traffic is allowed to go through.
+Because `Security Group`s are though of as a default-closed situation, so they can only be used to open things up (i.e.: you cannot have a `Security Group` to say "close this port").
 The following example shows a typical example which opens port 22, with the intention of allowing SSH connections to a VM.

 ![security_group_screenshot_view](https://git.osd.surfsara.nl/cloud-adm/OpenNebula-4.12-deployment/raw/master/images/security_group_ssh.png)

-The screenshot shows that the `Rule`s of `Security Group` with id `105` and named `any_ssh` are the following:
+Looking at the screenshot we see that `Security Group` with id `105`, named `any_ssh`, is composed of the following `Rule`s:

 | Protocol | Type | Port Range | Network | ICMP Type |
 | -------- | ---- | ---------- | ------- | --------- |